tillt/KompleteSynthesia/README.md

 Listens on the "LoopBe" MIDI input interface port - a historic choice.
 Notes received are forwarded to the keyboard controller USB device as key lighting requests adhering to the Synthesia protocol.

-Listens on the "Port 1" MIDI input interface port.
+Optionally listens on the "Port 1" MIDI input interface port.
 Notes received are forwarded to the keyboard controller signalling user initiated notes played.
+That interface is a feature of the Native Instruments Agent.

 Additionally supports jogwheel and play button for starting and stopping a session in Synthesia.